• Skip to primary navigation

 Organic fertilizers are easy to find if you don’t have access to your own.
 Fall fertilizing allows winter rains to carry vital nutrients deep into the hungry soil.

-Leaving your tilled soil bare naked will result in loss of soil and nutrients.
+Leaving your tilled soil bare naked will result in the loss of soil and nutrients.
 Tilling in two directions will help prevent most of this runoff.

 3. Till or Mulch